Continental Innovates with Rancher and Kubernetes

 The way that you manage HPAs is different based on your version of the Kubernetes API:

-In Rancher v2.3.x+, you can see your HPA’s current number of replicas by going to your project and clicking Resources > HPA.
+You can see your HPA’s current number of replicas by going to your project and clicking Resources > HPA.
 For more information, refer to Get HPA Metrics and Status.

 You can also use kubectl to get the status of HPAs that you test with your load testing tool.
 For more information, refer to Testing HPAs with kubectl.